Types of Hiring Biases and How to Reduce Them

 Discourages Top Talent from Applying

-If your company has developed a reputation of biased hiring, this can discourage top talent from applying for future positions.
+If your company has developed a reputation of biased hiring, this can discourage high-performing talent from applying for current and future positions.
 Good employees are tough to come by and your company is doing nothing to help promote itself and attract well-qualified people if it doesn’t make proactive efforts to minimize bias.

 Bias often leads to hiring the wrong people, increasing turnover rates.
 Whether the employee chooses to leave on their own or HR needs to fire them, losing staff wastes valuable time and money that would be better spent growing the right employees.